 \begin{notation} There are two elements of \mb{1}{1} that are stabilized by the action of a group respectively isomorphic to $\mu_4$ and $\mu_6$, we call them respectively $C_4$ and $C_6$.
 These are classes of curves whose Weierstrass representation can be chosen respectively as:

-\end{notation} If $(C,P)$ is an elliptic curve, and $G$ is its automorphism group, then it can be identified canonically with $\mu_N$ for a certain $N \in \{2,4,6\}$:
+\end{notation} If $(C,P)$ is an elliptic curve, and $G$ is its automorphism group, then it can be identified canonically with $\mu_N$ for a certain $N \in \{2,4,6\}$.

-\begin{notation} If $(C,P)$ is an elliptic curve, and $G$ is its automorphism group, then $G$ acts effectively on $T^{\vee}_P(C)$, the cotangent space in $P$ to $C$, which is canonically isomorphic to $\mathbb{C}$.
-Under this isomorphism, we can identify $G$ with $\mu_N$. \end{notation}
+\begin{notation} If $(C,P)$ is an elliptic curve, and $G$ is its automorphism group, then $G$ acts effectively on $T^{\vee}_P(C)$, the cotangent space in $C$ to $P$, which is canonically isomorphic to $\mathbb{C}$.
+We identify $G$ with $\mu_N$ under this isomorphism. \end{notation}

-The decomposition of the Inertia Stack of \m{1}{1} and \mb{1}{1} in twisted sectors (Definition \ref{decompo}), is simply a way to summarize the well--known facts that we have exposed in this section:
+The decomposition of the inertia stack of \m{1}{1} and \mb{1}{1} in twisted sectors (Definition \ref{decompo}), is a simple way to summarize the well--known facts that we have exposed in this section.

-\begin {corollary} With the notation introduced in Notation \ref{notatio} and \ref{canonical}, the decomposition of the Inertia Stack of \m{1}{1} in twisted sectors is:
+\begin {corollary} With the notation introduced in Notation \ref{notatio} and \ref{canonical}, the decomposition of the inertia stack of \m{1}{1} in twisted sectors is:

 and that of \mb{1}{1} is:

 \end {corollary}